 PricewaterhouseCoopers’s (PwC) mission is to build trust and help solve important problems.
 At PwC, Stacey focuses on government clients, helping to solve government’s most pressing problems.
-These include traditional problems such as how to deliver services more effectively and efficiently and improve government performance?
-And they also include far more difficult and challenging questions such as what are more innovative ways to empower citizens to achieve public outcomes like better health or reduced crime?
+These include traditional problems such as how to deliver services more effectively and efficiently and improve government performance, and far more difficult and challenging questions such as what are more innovative ways to empower citizens to achieve public outcomes like better health or reduced crime.

 Stacey has contributed to many high profile public policy projects including the Australia’s Future Tax System Review, the Garnaut Climate Change Review, Productivity Commission Inquiry into First Home Ownership and the G-20.